OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-048.md

 ## Psalm 48:7

 > With the east wind
-> You smash the ships of Tarshish.
+> You shatter the ships of Tarshish.

 ---